glynnbird/todolist/README.md

 ## API

 All methods that change data or pass parameters use the `POST` method and expect an `application/json` content type.
+All API endpoints require a valid `apikey` header or you will get a 401 response.

 ## Add a todo - POST /add